-Jill joined the Trust in October 2009 as Director of Strategy and Partnerships.
-In this role, she was responsible for strategy; integration of services from York and North Yorkshire; partnerships and social inclusion; communications; campaigning; governor and member engagement; equality and diversity; and board and governor development.
-Previously, Jill was executive director of strategic development at NHS Leeds, where she led on strategy; partnerships; commissioning for priority groups, including mental health and learning disability services; organisational development through World Class Commissioning; and estates.
+In her previous role in the Trust, Jill was responsible for strategy; integration of services from York and North Yorkshire; partnerships and social inclusion; communications; campaigning; governor and member engagement; equality and diversity; and board and governor development.
+Before joining the Trust, Jill was Executive Director of Strategic Development at NHS Leeds, where she led on strategy; partnerships; commissioning for priority groups, including mental health and learning disability services; organisational development through World Class Commissioning; and estates.

-Dawn was appointed as chief financial officer from 1 August 2012.
+Dawn was appointed as Chief Financial Officer from 1 August 2012.
 She started work in the NHS in 1986 as a financial management trainee in Rotherham where she went on to gain her CIPFA qualification in 1990.

 Jim was appointed to the substantive post of Medical Director on 1 September 2012.

 He trained at the University of Leeds Medical School and after graduation worked in hospitals in West Yorkshire before undertaking the North Yorkshire rotational training scheme in psychiatry.
 He then worked in Wessex as Senior Registrar for four years before taking up a consultant post to develop forensic psychiatry services in North Yorkshire in 1996.
-In 2004 he became Medical Director of the Selby and York PCT, a position he maintained until services transferred to the Trust in February 2012.
+In 2004 he became the Medical Director of the Selby and York PCT, a position he maintained until services transferred to our Trust in February 2012.